pimlicolabs/permissionless.js/.changeset/curvy-bikes-cry.md

 "permissionless": patch
 ---

-Loosen the types for 7677 functions
+Loosened the types for 7677 functions